Driver short name

 This driver supports georeferencing

-Access Databases (.MDB) support¶
+Access Databases (.MDB) support

-Starting with GDAL 1.10, and on Windows provided that the “Microsoft Access Driver (*.mdb)” ODBC driver is installed, non-spatial MS Access Databases (not Personal Geodabases or Geomedia databases) can be opened directly by their filenames.
+On Windows provided that the “Microsoft Access Driver (*.mdb)” ODBC driver is installed, non-spatial MS Access Databases (not Personal Geodabases or Geomedia databases) can be opened directly by their filenames.